Comic author claims "Cowboys & Aliens" idea stolen

 Austin-based author Steven John Busti filed his lawsuit in federal court in his home state of Texas.

-The lawsuit comes as another potential blow to the Universal Pictures and DreamWorks Studios film "Cowboys & Aliens," starring Daniel Craig which was released in July and made only $175 million at worldwide box offices, which was barely a higher tally than the movie's budget.
+The lawsuit comes as another potential blow to the Universal Pictures film "Cowboys & Aliens," starring Daniel Craig which was released in July and made only $175 million at worldwide box offices, which was barely a higher a tally than the movie's budget.

 In 1994, Busti came up with the concept for lasso-wielding cowboys facing off against giant aliens in the West, and published a story the following year titled "Cowboys & Aliens" in a comic called "Bizarre Fantasy," his lawsuit states.